 Prior authorizations for non-urgent services are processed during normal business hours.
 When a non-urgent service request is received outside of business hours, the request is marked as received on the next business day.
-CBH will make a decision about non-urgent service requests within two business days of receiving the request.
+CBH will decide about non-urgent service requests within two business days of receiving the request.